 The 5th Dan is the highest grade in KDS.
 Gichin Funakoshi, the founder of modern Karate in Japan, held the level of 5th Dan and awarded that grade to Sensei Harada and he has never accepted any higher grade (which they have tried to give but Sensei Harada denied it).
 That is why we in KDS do not believe that there is any need to go beyond this level.

 New beginners normally will be assessed for their first grading (yellow belt) after4-6 months.

-Kyu gradings will be done at courses which are on the KDS Calendar either KDS Regional or National Courses.
-Some exceptions might come on the lower Kyu grades and then grading is being done by club instructor.
-Brown and black belts there must be a minimum two of members of the Technical Executive present.
+Kyu gradings are done at courses which are on the KDS Calendar, either KDS Regional or National Courses.
+Some exceptions might come into question on the lower Kyu grades and the grading is then done by the club instructor.
+For brown and black belts there must be a minimum two of members of the Technical Executive present.

-Students should speak to the senior instructor at their club for more details of gradings and their eligibility to grade.
+Students should speak to the senior instructor at their club for more details about gradings and their eligibility to grade.